-Percent of adult offenders completing probation without new sustained law violations increases
+Percent of adult offenders successfully completing probation continues to meet target

-Percent of actual field compliance checks made with high risk offenders remains steady
+Percent of actual field compliance checks made with high risk offenders continues to meets target

-In this reporting period, the division did not meet its 75% target for realignment offenders completing probation with no new felony law violations.
-This could be a result of the realignment (PRCS and MS) population continuing to be mostly assessed as having a high risk to recidivate at 41% which led to clients having a high number of technical violations such as absconding, drug use, unknown whereabouts, failure to report as directed, and failure to provide a urine sample.
+In this reporting period, the division did not meet its 75% target for realignment offenders successfully completing probation; however, there was a 6% increase in successful probation completions from FY 17-18.
+This could be a result of the realignment (PRCS and MS) population continuing to be mostly assessed as having a high risk to recidivate at 37% which led to clients having a high number of technical violations such as absconding, drug use, unknown whereabouts, failure to report as directed, and failure to provide a urine sample.